cabird/AI_where_it_matters/manually_coded_reports/report-data_development_ai_development_integration_into_products.md

-# Report of Qualitative Analysis for Ai Development Integration Into Products (Category: Development)
+# Qualitative Analysis for AI Development Integration into Products
+# Category: Development

-This report is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in Ai Development Integration Into Products.
+This report is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in AI Development Integration into Products.
 I preserved the research team's thematic structure and descriptions, integrated participant quotes, and analyzed patterns, tensions, and design implications across the coded material.

 ---